Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 17.36.49 UTC
+- WIB: Selasa, 9 Desember 2025 18.27.53 UTC
-- WITA: Selasa, 9 Desember 2025 18.36.49 UTC
+- WITA: Selasa, 9 Desember 2025 19.27.53 UTC
-- WIT: Selasa, 9 Desember 2025 19.36.49 UTC
+- WIT: Selasa, 9 Desember 2025 20.27.53 UTC

 Kutipan Inspiratif:
-"Being strong means rejoicing in who you are, complete with imperfections."
+"Style is a reflection of your attitude and your personality."

-Kategori: motivational
+Kategori: attitude